thewca/wca-regulations/wca-regulations.md

     - 2i1) Competitors may use non-electronic aids that do not give an unfair advantage, at the discretion of the WCA Delegate.
 This includes:
         - 2i1a) Medical/physical aids worn by the competitor (e.g. glasses, wrist brace).
 As an exception to [Regulation 2i](regulations:regulation:2i), medical aids may be electronic if the competitor does not have comfortable non-electronic alternatives (e.g. if competitor has a personal hearing aid or pacemaker).
         - 2i1b) Earplugs and earmuffs (but not electronic noise-cancelling headphones).
-    - 2i2) Competitors may use cameras at the solving station at the discretion of the WCA Delegate, but the following restrictions apply from the beginning of the attempt until the competitor stops the solve.
+    - 2i2) Competitors may use cameras at the solving station at the discretion of the WCA Delegate, but the following restrictions apply from the start of the attempt until the competitor stops the solve.
 Penalty for breaking a restriction: disqualification of the attempt (DNF).
         - 2i2a) Each camera monitor must be blank or out of sight of the competitor (see [Regulation A5b](regulations:regulation:A5b)).
         - 2i2b) The competitor must not interact with (e.g. operate, hold, wear) any active camera.
 Exception: the competitor may wear a camera mounted on their head, as long as it is out of their sight and it is clear that they are not interacting with it (apart from wearing it).
 - 2j) The WCA Delegate may disqualify a competitor from a specific event.